NarvinSingh/training/cheatsheet/quotes.md

 `$''` expands backslash-escaped sequences within the `''` according to the ANSI C standard.
 The result is wrapped in `''` as if the `$` were not there.

-- `$'\n'` is a carriage return
+- `$'\n'` is a newline

-In both of these examples, the strings contain literal carriage returns, so whether or not expansion is enabled, there is nothing to expand and carriage returns are output.
+In both of these examples, the strings contain literal newlines, so whether or not expansion is enabled, there is nothing to expand and carriage returns are output.

 ```Shell
 $ echo -e $'hello\nworld'